Is it safe to travel to Turkey? Foreign Office warning over nearby conflicts

 Are Turkey flights continuing?

-As of 16 June, Turkey’s main tourist airports appear to be operating largely as usual, and both Istanbul Airport and Antalya Airport have frequent arrivals and departures scheduled.
+As of 23 June, Turkey’s main tourist airports appear to be operating largely as usual, with both Istanbul Airport and Antalya Airport having frequent arrivals and departures scheduled.

-However, cancellations continue for flights to and from Turkey to destinations including Baghdad, Beirut, Erbil, Isfahan, Mashhad, Shiraz and Tehran.
+However, cancellations continue for flights to and from Turkey to destinations including Amman, Abu Dhabi, Beirut, Erbil, Moscow and Jeddah, to name a few.

-Airlines Jordan Aviation and Royal Jordanian are still flying between the Jordanian capital Amman and Istanbul.

 What if I have booked a package holiday to Turkey?